Skip to content Skip to footer

 In September 2021 Journey’s End became a founding member of the Sustainable Wine Roundtable, promoting a higher global standard for sustainably producing wine.

-In October 2021, Journey’s End planted over 6,000 spekboom in open pockets of conservation areas.
+In October 2021, Journey’s End planted over 10,000 spekboom in open pockets of conservation areas.
 Native to South Africa, these succulents are also known as ‘carbon sponges’ for their ability to sequester a large amount of carbon relative to their size, whilst needing little water to thrive.
-We now have over 10500 spekboom covering ¾ hectares of our land.

 In November 2021, Journey’s End achieved carbon negative status largely through its own green initiatives on the farm and Journey’s End also supports the Kunyasa Housing Project, which supplements a small number of carbon credits, and will continue to increase sustainable initiatives on the farm to ensure it remains carbon negative.